leo-cavalcante/feamzy-dashboard-ironhack-final-project/README.md

 8. `Procfile`: document necessary for the deployment in **Heroku**.
 9. `Jupyter Notebooks`: they were used for tests of each function in the app, but it is not formalized and they therefore don't present a pleasant reading.
 These files are named `Data Cleaning`, `Data Exploration` and `Data Manipulation & Visualisations.ipynb`.

+<em>Note: For confidentiality reasons, the databases are ignored in this Git Repository. </em>

 <br />

 ## Before running the application: